JoyenBenitto/ALUator/README.md

 # ALUator
-A python package that allows you to generate RISC-V compatible CPU
+A python package that allows you to generate ALU

 ## Installation